JohnEarnest/Decker/docs/decker.md

 5) `eval[x y z]` returns a dictionary which may contain:
 - `error`: a string giving any error message produced during parsing.
 - `errorpos`: a pair giving a `(line,column)` position (both counting from 0) in `x` where any errors were encountered.
 - `value`: the value of the last expression in the program.
-On a parse error, `value` will be the number `0`.
+On a parse error, `value` will be nil.
 - `vars`: a dictionary containing any variable bindings made while executing the program.
 (This also includes bindings from argument `y`.)

 By default, code executed within `eval[]` does not have access to any variables from the caller that are not explicitly passed in via the second argument (`y`), including global functions and constants, nor can it modify variables of the caller; the code is executed in its own isolated scope.
 In the following example, we provide our `eval[]`ed code with the `show[]` function and a constant: